If you’ve got a little water-lover on your hands, perhaps it’s time to invest in a water table.

 The playset also comes with two water squirt toys, a bucket, and a 13-piece accessory set.
 The water maze featured on one of the pillars is a good way to teach tracking skills and cause and effect.
 This water table is recommended for children ages 18 months and over.

-3. Step2 Seaway Water Table
+3. Step2 Seaway Water Table for Kids

 For the Deep Sea Lovers